ARM-software/progress64/README.md

 * The hazard pointer API will actually use the QSBR implementation when 'nrefs' (number of hazard pointers per thread) is set to 0 when the hazard pointer domain is allocated.
 * The resizeable reassembly function is experimental and has not yet endured stress testing.
 * The mbtrie is experimental and has not yet endured stress testing.
+* The hopscotch hash table is experimental and has not yet endured stress testing.
 * When using Safe Memory Reclamation as ABA workaround with the Treiber stack, LIFO order is not guaranteed (so not really a LIFO stack...)

 ## TODO